kevintpeng/Learn-Something-Every-Day/Languages/Swift.md

 ### Implicitly Unwrapped Optionals
 If after some logic, an optional may be guaranteed to have a value.
 At this point, it is useful to remove the need to check and unwrap the optional's value every time.
-- An optional is implicitly unwrapped by declaring `String!`
+- An optional is implicitly unwrapped by declaring `String!`.
+Gives the permission to unwrap optionals automatically

-- during class initialization,
+### Error Handling
+Optionals communicate success through having a value, or `nil`.
+Functions communicate through erros.
+- `func canThrowAnError() throws {}`
+- if a func can throw an error, you prepend `try` before calling a function, followed by `catch`
+- `catch Error.MyTypeOfError {}` for specific cases